Join BirdNote tomorrow, November 30th!

 By 1900, there were none left in the wild.
 The last Passenger Pigeon became a symbol of how easily we can devastate a seemingly boundless natural population.
 But how did it happen?
 Recent research may shed new light on this extinction.

-New Light on the Fate of the Passenger Pigeon
+The Demise of the Passenger Pigeon -

 Written by Bob Sundstrom